useless-bit/Open-Package-Deploy/README.md

 A Package will never be sent in plaintext to an Agent.

 Every Package is encrypted using a unique Key and IV for the `AES/GCM/NoPadding`-Algorithm.

+After the Package is uploaded, checksums will be calculated and the Package will get encrypted.
+The Plaintext-Package will be deleted afterward.

 ## Agent Registration